Solifugae: Etymology

+The order's name is derived from the Latin sol meaning "sun" and fugere meaning "to flee".
+Put together, it means "those that flee from the sun".
+These animals have a number of common names, including sun spiders, wind scorpions, wind spiders, red romans, and camel spiders.
+In Afrikaans, they are known as haarskeerders ("hair shavers"), and baardskeerders ("beard shavers"), in reference to myths that they cut hair to be used as nest bedding.

 Anatomy

 Solifuges are moderately small to large arachnids (a few millimeters to several centimeters in body length), with the larger species reaching 12–15 cm in length, including legs.
-In practice, the respective lengths of the legs of various species differ drastically, so the resulting figures are often misleading.
+In practice, the respective lengths of the legs of various species differ greatly, so the resulting figures are often misleading.
 More practical measurements refer primarily to the body length, quoting leg lengths separately, if at all.
 The body length is up to 7 cm.
 Most species are closer to 5 cm long, and some small species are under 1 cm in head-plus-body length when mature.

-Like that of the spider order, the Araneae, the body plan of the Solifugae has two main tagmata: the prosoma, or cephalothorax, is the anterior tagma, and the 10-segmented abdomen, or opisthosoma, is the posterior tagma.
+Like that of spiders, the body plan of the Solifugae has two main tagmata: The prosoma, or cephalothorax, is the anterior tagma, and the 10-segmented abdomen, or opisthosoma, is the posterior tagma.
 The abdominal tergites and sternites are separated by large areas of intersegmental membranes, giving it a high degree of flexibility and ability to stretch considerably, which allows it to consume a large amount of food.
-As shown in the illustrations, the solifuge prosoma and opisthosoma are not separated by nearly as clear a constriction and connecting tube or "pedicel" as occurs in Araneae.
-The lack of the pedicel reflects another difference between the Solifugae and spiders, namely that solifuges lack both spinnerets and silk, and do not spin webs.
-Spiders need considerable mobility of their abdomens in their spinning activities, and the Solifugae have no such adaptation.
+As can be seen, the solifuge prosoma and opisthosoma are not separated by nearly as clear a constriction and connecting tube or "pedicel" as occurs in the Araneae (spiders).
+The lack of the pedicel reflects another difference between the Solifugae and spiders, namely that solifuges lack both spinnerets and silk, and as a consequence cannot spin webs.
+Spiders need considerable mobility of their abdomens in their spinning activities, and the Solifugae have no need for such an adaptation.

 The prosoma comprises the head, the mouthparts, and the somites that bear the legs and the pedipalps.
-It is covered by a carapace, also called a prosomal dorsal shield or peltidium, which is composed of three distinct elements called propeltidium, mesopeltidium and metapeltidium.
-The propeltidium contains the eyes, the chelicerae that, in most species, are conspicuously large, the pedipalps and the first two pairs of legs.
-Meso- and metapeltidium contains the third and fourth pairs of legs.
-The chelicerae serve as jaws and in many species also are used for stridulation.
+It is covered by a carapace, also called a prosomal dorsal shield or peltidium, which is composed of three distinct elements called propeltidium, mesopeltidium, and metapeltidium.
+The propeltidium contains the eyes, the chelicerae that in most species are conspicuously large, the pedipalps, and the first two pairs of legs.
+The meso- and metapeltidium contain the third and fourth pairs of legs.
+The chelicerae serve as jaws, and in many species also are used for stridulation.
 Unlike scorpions, solifuges do not have a third tagma that forms a "tail".